mfrancisbeehive/syslogtest-go/README.md

 # syslog-test

-An attempt at sending syslog messages from any platform, including Windows
+An attempt at sending syslog messages from any OS using Go, including Windows